jbloomlab/SARS-CoV-2-RBD_DMS/results/summary/structure_function.md

     ## [57] "G502W" "G502Y" "Y505A" "Y505C" "Y505D" "Y505E" "Y505G" "Y505I"
     ## [65] "Y505K" "Y505L" "Y505M" "Y505Q" "Y505R" "Y505S" "Y505T" "Y505V"

-The relative solvent accessiibility (RSA) of an amino acid residue is known to be a dominant factor influencing its tolerance to mutation.
+The relative solvent accessibility (RSA) of an amino acid residue is known to be a dominant factor influencing its tolerance to mutation.
 Let’s see how RSA of a position is related to its mutational sensitivity for binding.
 We use RSA in two different structural contexts